noblecloud/LevityDash/README.md

 ![Screenshot](https://github.com/noblecloud/LevityDash/raw/main/docs/_images/screenshot-readme.png)

-LevityDash aims to be a lightweight, desktop native, multisource dashboard without a required web frontend.
+LevityDash aims to be a lightweight, desktop native, multi-source dashboard without a required web frontend that is fun and easy to use.
 The current version only supports PySide2/Qt.
 However, a key goal of this project is to support multiple frontends and platforms, including embedded.

 *Note: This project is very much in the proof of concept stage – it functions, but it is far from the goal of a lightweight dashboard.*